Nikon D5600 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D5600 and the HX400V are recent models that are part of the current product line-up.
-The D5600 replaced the earlier Nikon D5500, while the HX400V does not have a direct predecessor.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D5600 and the Sony HX400V?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.